 - Every student has a responsibility to help create a safe and respectful learning environment.
-Any disruptive behavior, including the use of electronics (including cell phones) not sanctioned by the professor or college authorities, is unacceptable and may result in the student’s removal from class, disciplinary action through the Student Development Office, and/or being reported to University Police.
+Any disruptive behavior, including the use of electronics (including cell phones) not sanctioned by the professor or college authorities, is unacceptable and may result in the student’s removal from class, disciplinary action through the Student Affairs Office, and/or being reported to University Police.
 Class ends when dismissed by the instructor, and students should refrain from talking or preparing to leave until class is dismissed

 - Class attendance is expected.
 Students are strongly advised that a good grade is difficult to achieve without regular attendance since much of the material is based on an understanding of the lectures.
 Any class materials or notes are the responsibility of the student, and the Instructor has no obligation to provide lecture notes, video presentation, or any other material to a student regardless of the reason for class absence.